IHSS Provider Benefits

 The IHSS Public Authority performs many functions in support of our home care providers.
 Some of these services include: free trainings, health benefits (if the home care provider meets the criteria and space is available in the program), employment verifications and worker’s compensation.

-Home care providers in Riverside County are eligible for health coverage through the County’s Exclusive Care Health Plan, as long as they are meeting and maintaining eligibility requirements of 80 paid hours per month.
-Currently, the monthly premium paid by a home care provider for health coverage (which includes dental and a vision discount plan) is $58.86 per month.
+Home care providers in Riverside County are eligible for health coverage through Goldman and Walker, as long as they are meeting and maintaining eligibility requirements of 80 paid hours per month.
+Currently, the monthly premium paid by a home care provider for health and dental coverage is $20.00 per month.

-If you have any questions regarding your health benefits or eligibility for health benefits, please call our benefits unit at 1 (888) 470-4477.
-We are more than happy to assist you with any health benefits information you may need.
-We aim to make you more knowledgeable about the options that are available to you.
-Health Benefits Resource Guide
+If you have any questions regarding your health benefits or eligibility for health benefits, please call Goldman and Walker at 1 (800) 883-0902.
+They will be happy to assist you with any health benefits information you may need.

 As an IHSS home care provider, the Public Authority is here for your employment verification needs.
 We are here to assist you with verification if you need a loan, information for another government agency, to apply for a position with another company, or if you just need to know for your own records.